micro-os-plus/utils-lists-xpack/README.md

 ## Credits

-Many thanks to [distortos](https://distortos.org) where such lists were used in a RTOS.
+Many thanks for the inspiration to [distortos](https://distortos.org) where such lists were used in a RTOS.

 ## License